marcusolsson/obsidian-plugin-docs/docs/concepts/editor-extensions/state-management.md

 For editor extensions, a group of state changes that happen together is called a _transaction_.

-If you combine what you've learnt so far—and if you allow transactions that contains only a single state change—then you can consider state as a _history of transactions_.
+If you combine what you've learned so far—and if you allow transactions that contain only a single state change—then you can consider state as a _history of transactions_.

 Bringing it all together to implement the surround feature from before in an editor extension, here's how you'd add, or _dispatch_, a transaction to the editor view: